f1ddleSt1cks/Wiki-API/README.md

 # Wiki-API

-RESTful API for working with articles
+RESTful API for working with articles.
 Able to create, read, update, and delete single article or all articles.